Privacy-Preserving Transfer Learning for Community Detection using Locally Distributed Multiple Networks: Adaptive weighting

-\begin{remark} Noting \eqref{eq:order}, the error bound \eqref{eq:orcalepro} turns out to be identical to that using only the informative networks with equal weights, as if we know the index of informative networks in advance, thereby achieving the \emph{oracle} property.
-The first term $\mathcal M$ corresponds to the bound for the {case where there are no privacy concerns and heterogeneity}, namely, the bound for the eigenvector of $\sum_{l\in S}A_l/m$. {This is a typical bound for eigenspace estimator in SBMs without privacy and heterongeneity}.
-The second term $\mathcal P$ corresponds to the cost of privacy induced by the RR perturbation of informative networks.
-Smaller values of $1-q'_l$, i.e., the probability of flipping 0 to 1, are desirable for reducing the impact of RR perturbation.
-Notably, when $1-q'_l \asymp\rho$, the second term becomes comparable to the first. {The third term $\mathcal H$ is the error term due to the heterogeneity in community structures; see a similar result in the regression setting \citep{li2022transfer}.} When $\mathcal E_{\theta,l}$'s are small and $q_l$'s are large, the adaptive weighting step alone ensures good performance in eigenspace estimation.
-However, when $\mathcal E_{\theta,l}$'s are large and $q_l$'s are small, the second and third terms dominate the first.
-Therefore, performing the regularization step introduced in Section \ref{sec:regularization} is beneficial for mitigating the bad effects of privacy and heterogeneity on the estimated eigenspace. \end{remark}
+\begin{remark} {The error bound \eqref{eq:orcalepro} depends only on the indices of the informative networks; its three components have the same interpretation as in Proposition \ref{theo: step1}. {Note that by Definition \ref{def:informative}, for $l\in S$, $\nu_l\geq \tau$ for some constant $0<\tau\leq 1$.
+When the privacy protection for a source network is strong (i.e., $\nu_l$ approaches zero), the adaptive weighting scheme assigns it a near-zero weight.
+Consequently, the error bound in Theorem \ref{theo: effectofadaptive} depends only on networks with $\nu_l\geq \tau$, thereby mitigating potential blow-up under heterogeneous privacy levels.} When $\mathcal E_{\theta,l}$'s are small and $\nu_l$'s are large, the adaptive weighting step alone ensures good performance in eigenspace estimation.
+By contrast, if $\mathcal E_{\theta,l}$'s are large and $\nu_l$'s are small, the second and third terms can dominate the first term.
+Therefore, performing the regularization step introduced in Section \ref{sec:regularization} is beneficial for mitigating the adverse effects of privacy noise and heterogeneity on the estimated eigenspace.} \end{remark}